Karthikkannan-AI/EDGE-AI-powered-Chips-Packet-Classifier/README.md

 ## About the Project ##

-In this project, we have showcased a real-world use case of Real-time Image classification of Chips.
+In this EDGE AI demonstration  project, we have showcased a real-world use case of Real-time Image classification of Chips.

 We have trained a deep Learning-based Classification Model to identify different types and makes of Chips